 For the downlink direction, the PSA UPF identifies PDUs that belong to PDU Sets and marks them accordingly as described in clause 5.37.5.2 of TS 23.501 [3].
 If the PSA UPF receives a PDU that does not belong to a PDU Set based on Protocol Description for PDU Set identification, then the PSA UPF still maps it to a PDU Set and determines the PDU Set Information as described in clause 5.37.5.2 of the TS 23.501 [3].
 In this case, both the single PDU and the PDUs belonging to a PDU Set are mapped into the same QoS Flow and the single PDU is delivered to the UE in the DL direction following the PDU Set QoS parameters of the QoS Flow.

-When PDU Set marking is activated, there should be no lone PDUs with other PDUs belonging to a PDU Set in the same service data flow.
+When PDU Set marking is activated, there is expected to be no lone PDUs with other PDUs belonging to a PDU Set in the same service data flow.
 There are other scenarios where lone PDUs and PDUs belonging to a PDU Set from different flows are mapped into the same QoS Flow as follows.

 - Scenario #A: the RTP and RTCP flows are carried over a single RTP service data flow.
 When the PDU Set Marking is enabled in the UPF for the RTP flow(s), the UPF takes the RTCP traffic as lone PDUs (e.g. there is no RTP HE for the RTCP packets).